favorov/best-friends/R/best.friends/README.md

 0.99.9 - all the old tests (friends, best.friends) are removed 0.99.10 - unit tests started; There are only NOTES in BiocCheck::BiocCheck again 0.99.11 - major bugfix (any uniform part is never empty now); the function that fit models and the function that finds the best are separated.
-0.99.12 - jitter amplitude lowered to make KS more stable; best.friends now returns data frame even whaen the return is empty, a descriptive test added
+0.99.12 - best.frieds function added that put it altogether; jitter amplitude lowered to make KS more stable; best.friends now returns data frame even whaen the return is empty, tests added, docs improved